freon4dsl/freon-ide/README.md

 Dpownload the freon-ide release

-- Download the latest freon-ide release from [https://github.com/freon4dsl/freon-ide/releases](https://github.com/freon4dsl/freon-ide/releases)
+- Download the latest freon-ide release (freon-ide-<version>.zip) from the assets in [https://github.com/freon4dsl/freon-ide/releases](https://github.com/freon4dsl/freon-ide/releases).
 - Unzip the release file into a folder, this folder should not be a tmp folder, its needs to stay available.

 Install the LPS plugin